zeke-xie/artificial-neural-variability-for-deep-learning/README.md

 # Why Artificial Neural Variability?

+We introduce a neuroscience concept, called neural variability, into deep learning.

 It helps DNNs learn from neuroscience.

 At negligible computational and coding costs, our neuroscience-inspired optimization method can